Department Chair: Larry K. Jang

 Students interested in obtaining a Minor in Environmental Engineering should refer to the College of Engineering section of this Catalog.
 Students who take required Chemistry courses are most likely eligible for Minor in Chemistry degree.
 See the College of Natural Science and Mathematics section of this Catalog.

 Students wishing to pursue advanced study may be interested in the College of Engineering's Master of Science in Engineering (MSE) degree.
+Graduate study leading to the MSE can be tailored to the goals of a student with a background in chemical engineering by taking advanced course work in the interfacing areas of chemistry, civil engineering (environmental area), electrical engineering (control area), computer engineering (microelectronic device area), mechanical engineering (thermal, fluids, and materials areas) and mathematics in addition to chemical engineering.
 Thesis work may be supervised by chemical engineering faculty.
-For detailed MSE requirements, see the College of Engineering section of this Catalog.
+Detailed requirements for the MSE are specified in the College of Engineering section of this Catalog.

 In addition to other University requirements, all students must obtain a grade of "C" or better in each prerequisite for any chemical engineering course.
 Also, required Written English (GE A1), Speech (GE A2), and Interdisciplinary (IC) courses must be taken for a letter grade, not Credit/No Credit.